We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 The weather in the Dolomites is often stable and clear during the period that we run this walking tour.
 Normally it is drier than the Italian Alps further north and west, however humid Mediterranean air from the Gulf of Venice can bring instability and afternoon thunderstorms are quite common.

-Yes, we will provide GPX files of the walks in the Dolomites that we have set out for you.
+You will be provided log in details for a navigation app for this trip.
+However, we can also provide GPX files of the walks upon request.
 These files need to be interpreted with care and the performance of GPS can be affected by cliffs and rain etc.

 Hiking poles are very useful on the steep descents and for loose scree sections when you're walking in the Dolomites.